Quantum references: Isabelle formalization

-We note that showing that the quantum register theory has complements is mathematically considerably more involved than proving the rest of the quantum register axioms.
+We note that showing that the quantum reference theory has complements is mathematically considerably more involved than proving the rest of the quantum reference axioms.
 While the rest (\texttt{Axioms\_Quantum}; \locAxiomsQuantum\ lines of code) is mostly an application of standard facts about linear algebra, in \texttt{Axioms\_Complements\_Quantum} we need to actually do some real proofs.
 Consequently, the latter theory is more complex (\locAxiomsComplementQuantum\ lines of code).

 We have additionally implemented one of the sections about lifting quantum objects, namely the lifting of pure states (\autoref{sec:pure}).
 We chose this one for two reasons: First, it is a non-trivial application of the theory of complements.
 Second, it is one of the most complicated constructions in \autoref{sec:lifting}.
 (Recall the various helper constructs such as $\pureeta{\mathbf A}$ and $\purexi b$.)
 We wanted to make sure that that construction is amenable to formalization.
-The answer is positive, \texttt{Pure\_States} contains both a formalization of the lemma in \autoref{sec:pure} (in the finite-dimensional case) as well as a formalization of the example from that section (triple CNOT).
+The answer is positive, \texttt{Pure\_States} contains both a formalization of the lemmas in \autoref{sec:pure} as well as a formalization of the example from that section (triple CNOT).